Idukki

 AI content tagging for UGC: how it works and why manual tagging does not scale

-A UGC library you cannot search is a cost, not an asset.
-AI content tagging reads every photo and video and labels what is actually in it, so the content is findable by your team, your shoppers and AI agents alike.
+AI content tagging reads every UGC photo and video and labels what is actually in it, so the library stays findable for your team, your shoppers, and AI agents.

 Every brand running UGC hits the same wall.
 The first hundred posts feel like a treasure chest.
-The first ten thousand feel like a landfill you own.
-The content is good, the problem is that nobody can find the right piece at the right moment, so most of it is collected once and never used again.
+The first ten thousand feel like a landfill you happen to own.
+The content is good.
+The problem is that nobody can find the right piece at the right moment, so most of it gets collected once and never used again.

-The fix is not more storage or better folders.
-It is tagging: making the library searchable by what is inside each asset.
+The fix is not more storage or tidier folders.
+It is tagging: making the library searchable by what is actually inside each asset.

 Manual tagging works for a demo and fails in production, for reasons that are structural rather than about effort: